 One of the most important things to be sure of when freezing anything is making sure that it’s not already gone bad.

 This is one of the main differences between store-bought orange juice and freshly squeezed orange juices—the former lasts much longer in the fridge.
 So how long does fresh-squeezed orange juice last?
 If you make the juice yourself, it will only last for two or three days in the fridge before bacteria starts to grow.

 Once you open a carton of Tropicana or Minute Maid juice, it will keep in the fridge for about a week before going bad.
-That’s because big companies put preservatives in their juices to prevent harmful and unhealthy bacteria from forming.
+That’s because big companies pasteurize (heat-treat) their juices to kill harmful and unhealthy bacteria from forming.